This post may contain affiliate links. Please read our disclosure policy.

 Simple Ganache Recipe (Optional Topping)

-1. Place 1/4 cup of high-quality chocolate chips or chopped chocolate in a small bowl.
+1. Place 1/4 cup of chocolate chips or chopped chocolate in a small bowl.

-2. Heat 1/4 cup of heavy cream in a saucepan on medium-low until it simmers, or in the microwave until it bubbles.
-Avoid boiling over.
+2. Heat 1/4 cup of heavy cream in a saucepan over medium-low heat until it simmers (or microwave until bubbling).
+Do not boil.

-3. Let the hot cream sit over the chocolate for 2-3 minutes, then gently stir until smooth.
+3. Pour the hot cream over the chocolate and let sit for 2-3 minutes.
+Stir gently until smooth.

-4. Drizzle the ganache over your cake for an extra touch of richness.
+4. Drizzle over the cake for an extra layer of richness.

 Expert Tips

-• Use a Rimmed Baking Sheet: Since the cake rises significantly, placing the baking dish on a baking sheet helps catch any spills.
+• Place on a Rimmed Baking Sheet: The cake rises while baking, so using a baking sheet helps catch any spills.

 a slice of flourless chocolate cake with a spoon on the side of the dish.